Alfred E. Perlman: New York Central and Penn Central

 Perlman's modernization of the Central's physical plant also included paring down four-track main line routes to double track with centralized traffic control.
 On January 16, 1957, he was the first to push the button at the Erie, Pennsylvania, control center activating the world's longest stretch of electronically controlled railroad, at a cost of $6,238,460.
 Centralized traffic control enabled one operator each shift to control the trains between Erie and Cleveland, Ohio. while another operator each shift controlled train movement between Erie and Buffalo, New York.
 Crossovers were located an average of every seven miles.
 If a locomotive engineer missed a signal, the train would automatically stop, and could not be moved until the engineer complied with the signal indication.
 Even in blizzard conditions, the train dispatchers could start snow melters located miles away with the push of a button.
 Freight trains could be operated at 60 miles an hour and passenger trains could be operated at 79 miles an hour over the 163-mile stretch of double track.
 The two remaining segments of the former four-track Cleveland-Buffalo main line were reduced to two tracks starting in late 1957, saving the Central money in terms of both maintenance and taxes.
 With the opening of the Erie center in 1957, Perlman indicated that the Central's entire New York-Chicago main line would be operated under centralized traffic control by 1963, and the company was already installing centralized traffic control between Buffalo and Syracuse, New York.
 The final four-track portion of the entire NYC main line, the Hudson Division south of Albany, was double-tracked by late 1962.

-On the historically-negative side, Perlman refused to save a single New York Central steam locomotive for posterity.
-The only two large, modern locomotives that escaped scrapping, both being Mohawks, were due to a 1957 sale (L3a #3001: now at the National New York Central Railroad Museum in Elkhart, Indiana) and inadvertence (L2d #2933: now at the Museum of Transport in St. Louis, Missouri since 1962).
-The remaining Mohawks and all of the NYC Hudsons, and Niagaras were unceremoniously scrapped in 1955–1957.